LG Electronics says third-quarter profit down 3.7 percent vs. year earlier

-SEOUL South Korea's LG Electronics Inc (066570.KS) said on Thursday its third-quarter operating profit fell 3.7 percent from a year earlier, dragged down by a record quarterly loss for its mobile division.
+SEOUL (Reuters) - South Korea's LG Electronics Inc (066570.KS) said on Thursday its third-quarter operating profit fell 3.7 percent from a year earlier, dragged down by a record quarterly loss for its mobile division.

 The world's No. 2 television maker behind Samsung Electronics Co Ltd (005930.KS) said in a regulatory filing its July-September profit was 283 billion won ($248 million), matching an earlier estimate.
 Revenue for the quarter dropped 5.7 percent to 13.2 trillion won.